dmbarbour/wikilon/docs/AcidStateReplacement.md

 =============

-# Streaming Databases (~ second design, earlier notes)
+# Streaming Databases

 I like the idea of [turning the database inside out](https://www.youtube.com/watch?v=fU9hR3kiOK0), of modeling a database not as a collection of static states, but rather as a stream of updates.
-If I approach this correctly, the stream of updates should support both a *history* and support reactive *views* (whereby one process leads to another).
+If I approach this correctly, a stream of updates should support both a *history* and reactive *views* (whereby one process leads to another).
 I think this should be considered essential to my design.
 It was already part of the **acid-state** dictionary design.
 I believe it can be adapted to my filesystem model, and also to auxiliary data and cached views, and perhaps even to RDP computations.

 The approach I was pursuing before, for the dictionary: